-Seattle Mayor Jenny Durkan to announce choice for new City Light boss
+Seattle Mayor Jenny Durkan names Oregon coast’s Debra Smith as choice for new City Light boss

 Seattle City Light has been dogged in recent years by issues ranging from leader missteps to discrimination claims by employees and billing problems for customers as it installs new "advanced meters," which send automatic readings to a computer.

-Seattle Mayor Jenny Durkan plans to announce her nominee Tuesday for the next CEO and general manager of Seattle City Light.
+Seattle Mayor Jenny Durkan announced Debra Smith as her nominee Tuesday for the next CEO and general manager of Seattle City Light.

-The mayor’s choice will need to be confirmed by the City Council.
+The mayor’s choice needs be confirmed by the City Council.
+Smith would be only the second woman to head City Light in 108 years.
+She could begin work as soon as Oct.
+15.

+“Debra is the right person at the right time to take the helm at Seattle City Light and to lead one of the nation’s largest public utilities that is critical to the day-to-day operations of this city,” Durkan said in a statement.

 Most Read Local Stories